 The potential penalties an offender faces depend on which classification he or she is convicted of.

-- First offense.
 A first-offense BUI is a misdemeanor and carries one or more of the following: up to 45 days of community service, a maximum of 93 days in jail, and fines ranging from $100 to $500.
-Also, the court can suspend the offender's privilege to operate a motorboat for one to two years.

-- Second offense.
-If a BUI offender has a prior BUI or BWVI conviction that occurred within the past seven years, the second offense will be a misdemeanor and carry from $200 to $1,000 in fines.
-The court also must sentence the offender to either ten to 90 days community service and up to one year in jail (option one) or 48 hours to one year in jail and up to 90 days community service (option two).
-And the court must suspend the offender's privilege to operate a motorboat for at least two years.
+If a BUI offender has a prior BUI or BWVI conviction that occurred within the past seven years, the second offense will be a misdemeanor and carries from $200 to $1,000 in fines.
+The court also must sentence the offender to either ten to 90 days of community service and up to one year in jail (option one) or 48 hours to one year in jail and up to 90 days of community service (option two).

-- Third offense.
-If a BUI offender has two or more prior BUI or BWVI convictions—regardless of how long ago they occurred—the third or subsequence offense will be a felony and carry one year to five years in jail and/or $500 to $5,000 in fines.
 If the offender has two more priors within the past ten years, the court must suspend the offender's privilege to operate a motorboat indefinitely.
 However, if the offender has two or more priors but one or none within the past ten years, the court either can suspend the boater's operating privilege for one to two years (no priors within seven years) or must suspend the boater's operating privilege for at least two years (one prior within seven years).

-- First offense.
 A first-offense BWVI is a misdemeanor and carries one or more of the following: up to 45 days of community service, a maximum of 93 days in jail, and a maximum fine of $300.
-Also, the court can suspend the offender's privilege to operate a motorboat for six months to one year.

-- Second offense.
 If a BWVI offender has a prior BWVI or BUI conviction that occurred within the past seven years, the second offense will be a misdemeanor and carry from $200 to $1,000 in fines.
-The court also must sentence the offender to either ten to 90 days community service and up to one year in jail (option one) or a maximum of one year in jail and up to 90 days community service (option two).
-And the court must suspend the offender's privilege to operate a motorboat for one to two years.
+The court also must sentence the offender to either ten to 90 days of community service and up to one year in jail (option one) or a maximum of one year in jail and up to 90 days of community service (option two).

-- Third offense.
-If a BWVI offender has two or more prior BWVI or BUI convictions—regardless of how long ago they occurred—the third or subsequence offense will be a misdemeanor and carry $200 to $1,000 in fines.
-The court also must sentence the offender to either ten to 90 days community service and up to one year in jail (option one) or a maximum of one year in jail and up to 90 days community service (option two).
 If the offender has two more priors within the past ten years, the court must suspend the offender's privilege to operate a motorboat indefinitely.
 However, if the offender has two or more priors but one or none within the past ten years, the court either can suspend the boater's operating privilege for six months to one year (no priors within seven years) or must suspend the boater's operating privilege for one to two years (one prior within seven years).

 The consequences for a first, second, and third BUI or BWVI where the operator had a passenger under 16 years old are: